UPIL Language

 /TEMPLATE

-TEMPLATE "I see.
-We'll have to think of a new witty response for when someone chooses '${otherColor}'!"
+"I see.
+We'll have to think a new witty response for when someone chooses '${otherColor}'!"

 /DIALOG